 1 - I love Bikram yoga.
 I love the heat - it keeps me fit and mentally focused.
 I've found nothing else like it!
 It's 26 hatha yoga postures and two breathing exercises designed to work every muscle, tendon, ligament, joint and internal organ in the body.
 It’s a 90-minute session in a room heated to approximately 37 degrees.
 Needless to say, it gets hot!

-3 – My father, Ron Thomas, is an author of several books with around six more waiting to be published.
+3 – My father, Ron Thomas, is an author with many published books and more on the way.
 His novels are fiction woven with interesting historical events.
-Reading his books is a way to enjoy a novel while learning something at the same time.
-Many of his current books are set in Australia (Solly's Way trilogy, Dark Angels) but in the forthcoming novels (from 2020 onwards) he ventures further afield to places such as Japan and Belgium.
+Some are set in Australia (Solly's Way Trilogy & Dark Angels) and other books venture further afield including Japan and Belgium.

 1 - My family and friends